 - How they will communicate with the complainant throughout the process.
-It should be noted, the need for confidentiality may prevent the school giving the complainant specific details of any necessary investigation or any necessary disciplinary action taken as a result of the concern. - That the complainant's identity will be kept confidential from the alleged wrongdoer. - That the governing board will do everything in its power to protect the complainant from discrimination. - That if the concern is genuine, even if the concern is not confirmed, no disciplinary action will be taken against the complainant.
+It should be noted, the need for confidentiality may prevent the school giving the complainant specific details of any necessary investigation or any necessary disciplinary action taken as a result of the concern. - That the complainant's identity will be kept confidential from the alleged wrongdoer and all those not involved.

+- That the governing board will do everything in its power to protect the complainant from discrimination. - That if the concern is genuine, even if the concern is not confirmed, no disciplinary action will be taken against the complainant.